Make the most of your new job with these solid networking tips

 You must keep reminding yourself that building networks aren’t just about extracting profits someday.
 However, it is about building healthy relationships with people who can eventually come to your aid.

-Networking Tip #13: College Reunions And Alumni Meets
+Networking Tip #13: Go to College Reunions And Alumni Meetings

 It might sound futile to many, but these reunions are a great way to make professional contacts and get good career advice.
 Remember, you’re not just a bunch of college kids hanging out for a few beers.